Pope Pius VIII

-Pope Pius VIII (Pio VIII; born Francesco Saverio Maria Felice Castiglioni; 20 November 1761 – 30 November 1830), was head of the Catholic Church and ruler of the Papal States from 31 March 1829 to his death in November 1830.
+Pope Pius VIII (Pio VIII; born Francesco Saverio Maria Felice Castiglioni; 20 November 1761 – 30 November 1830) was head of the Catholic Church and ruler of the Papal States from 31 March 1829 to his death in November 1830.

 Pius VIII's pontificate was the shortest of the 19th century, and is likely the least remembered.
-His brief papacy witnessed the Catholic Emancipation in Great Britain in 1829, which he welcomed, and the July Revolution in France in 1830, which he reluctantly accepted.
-Pius VIII is often remembered for his writings on marriages between Catholics and Protestants in the 1830 encyclical Litteris altero abhinc, in which he declared that a marriage could only be properly blessed if proper provisions had been made to ensure the bringing up of children in the Catholic faith.
-His death less than two years after his election to the papacy has led to speculation of a possible murder.
+His brief papacy witnessed the Catholic Emancipation in the United Kingdom in 1829, which he welcomed, and the July Revolution in France in 1830, which he accepted with reluctance.
+Pius VIII is often remembered for his writings on marriages between Catholics and Protestants: in the 1830 brief Litteris altero abhinc, he declared that a marriage could only be properly blessed if proper provisions had been made to ensure the bringing up of children in the Catholic faith.
+His death less than two years after his election to the papacy led to speculation of possible murder.

 Early life

-Francesco Saverio Castiglioni was born in Cingoli, Marche, the third of eight children of Count Ottavio Castiglioni and his wife Sanzia Ghislieri.
+Francesco Saverio Castiglioni was born in Cingoli, Marche, the third of eight children of Count Ottavio Castiglioni (1714 - 1804) and his wife Sanzia/Sancia Teresa Ghislieri.
+His brother Filippo Giulio Castiglioni (1774 - 1846) married and had Radegonda Nazzarena Castiglioni, born in 1810, who was married to a maternal nephew of Pope Pius IX.
 His baptismal name was recorded as Francesco Saverio Maria Felice.
 An ancestor of his was Pope Celestine IV.
-He studied at the Collegio Campana run by the Society of Jesus and, after that, at the University of Bologna where he earned a doctorate in canon law and in civil law in 1785.
+He studied at the Collegio Campana run by the Society of Jesus and, after that, at the University of Bologna, where he earned a doctorate in canon and civil law (utroque iure) in 1785.
 He was ordained to the priesthood in Rome on 17 December 1785.

 He served as the Vicar General of Anagni (1788–1790), Fano (1790–1797) and Ascoli Piceno (1797–1800).